instructian/art3870/README.md

-2014_winter_art3870
+art3870
 ===================

-syllabus and materials for art3870 webdevelopment
+syllabus and materials for art3870 webdevelopment for 2014 winter quarter.